Why An Annoying Person May Be Included In A Group, While You're Not

 The other group members also find them kind of bothersome, but they're around so much, including when plans are being made, that there's no way not to invite them.
 Maybe they're roommates with two of the members, or they sit in the same area as most of the group at the office.
 Everyone's resigned themselves to them being around and don't question it anymore.

 The annoying person is good at finding out about the group's plans and inviting themselves along

 No one has the heart to tell them 'no'.
 The group may find them a tad irritating, but tolerable enough.
 They'd rather let them tag along than feel the awkwardness and discomfort of rejecting them outright.

 The annoying person plans a lot of the group's get togethers

 Planning an outing can feel like a chore, and many people are happy to let someone else be the activity coordinator.
 The group may not love the annoying person, but they're the glue that keeps everyone together.
 If it wasn't for them, the rest would be too lazy or disorganized to ever meet up.

 The group is immature and mean-spirited and keeps the annoying person around as their punching bag

 The annoying person does and says lots of odd things, and the group likes to laugh about it.
 It's like they're an unintentional court jester.
 They either lack the self-awareness to realize they're the butt of the joke, or they're insecure and desperate to fit in, and begrudgingly tolerate being made fun of.

 The annoying person has a practical resource the group wants

 This also tends to happen in less-mature groups.
-The irritating person is the only one with a car, or has access to drugs, or just throws their money around and usually pays when everyone goes out for dinner.
+The irritating person is the only one with a car, or is older and can buy beer, or just throws their money around and usually pays when everyone goes out for dinner.
 If the group wasn't using them for something they wouldn't be included.